 2. Vented Riding Helmet

-Pro Tip: I personally have a stylish helmet bag which fits my helmet, gloves and essentials (like my sunglasses) and I’ve even doubled my helmet bag as my purse on shorter trips where packing light was higher up on my priorities!
+Pro Tip: I personally have a stylish helmet bag which fits my helmet, gloves and essentials (like my sunglasses) and I’ve even doubled my horse riding helmet bag as my purse on shorter trips where packing light was higher up on my priorities!
 Doubling my helmet bag for my purse, I was able to fit my bulky riding boots and clothes into my carry on without trying to figure out how to pack my helmet (something that takes up a bit of space in a suitcase.)

 Equine Couture Helmet Bag